Villiger at St Josephs University

 Do NOT abuse POIs.
 I will heavily dock speaker points in the event of any abuse.

-Internet use will be allowed on a per tournament basis.
+NSDA nationals note: No electronic devices!!!
+Everything is on paper!
+(Other tournaments: internet use will be allowed on a per tournament basis).
 Any timers should be silenced!

 Use of knocking and tapping in the appropriate manner is encouraged.
+My timer will ding for protected time.
 Humor will never be amiss in any round I judge.

 Ask me questions before the round begins.